- A common query from pet owners is, “Can dogs eat cilantro?” The answer is yes!

 Can Dogs Eat Cilantro?
 Final Words for Dog Owners

-Many people wonder if cilantro is good for dogs to eat.
+Many people are unsure whether cilantro is a good addition to dog food.
 Can dogs eat cilantro?
-The answer to this question is yes, cilantro is safe for dogs.
-In moderation, of course.
-Cilantro is a herb that is high in antioxidants and is also a good source of dietary fiber.
+Yes, cilantro is safe for dogs, to answer your question.
+Obviously, in moderation.
+The herb is a good source of dietary fiber and has a high antioxidant content.
 Additionally, it contains many vitamins and minerals.

 Frequently Asked Questions